TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-portal-api/portal-keys.md

 }
 ```

-**Note:** If you're using Authentication Token as your authentication mode, the `RawKey` value is the actual API Key used to send authenticated requests.
+**Note:** If you're using Authentication Token as your *authentication mode*, the `RawKey` value is the actual API Key used to send authenticated requests.